Table of Contents

 Flexibility

-What Salesforce does have to go for it is flexibility.
+What Salesforce has to go for is flexibility.
 And it's got it in spades.

 Custom pipelines.
 Flexible reporting dashboards.
 Automated lead routing the way you want it.
 Check, check, and check.